ibm-cloud-docs/dns-svcs/glb.md

 The following options are provided for each list.

 * Health Checks
-  * **View health check** - Shows a short summary of the health check with a link that takes you to the edit flow.
   * **Edit health check** - Redirects to the edit flow.
   * **Delete health check** - Shows the confirmation dialog box for the deletion flow.

 * Origin Pools
-  * **View pool details** - Shows a modal dialog box with information about the pool.
   * **Edit pool** - Redirects to the edit flow.
   * **Delete pool** - Shows the confirmation dialog box for the deletion flow.

 * Load Balancers
-  * **View load balancer** - Shows all the pools, the pool's priority, and status.
   * **Edit load balancer** - Redirects to the edit flow.
   * **Delete load balancer** - Shows the confirmation dialog box for the deletion flow.